Biplab-Dutta/Biplab-Dutta/README.md

+### About me:
 Hello 👋

-I am a Computer Science student from Nepal and I love programming.
+I am a Computer Science student from Nepal 🇳🇵 and I love programming 👨‍💻.
 Currently exploring Flutter and self-learning Native Android development along with Django Rest Framework. 😎

 Now that you have spent some time knowing about me, why don't you follow me on Twitter too? 👀👀👀

+### My Likings:
-**My Likings:** I love watching cricket and anime. 😍 Thanks to a baka friend of mine. 😂
+I love watching cricket and anime. 😍 Thanks to a baka friend of mine. 😂 Also, I love reading books 📚.
+Feel free to suggest me some books if you want to by messaging me on my socials.
+Links are given below. 👇

 ![Biplab's GitHub stats](https://github-readme-stats.vercel.app/api?username=Biplab-Dutta&show_icons=true&theme=radical)